Maryland Divorce Laws

 • Presence of any agreement amongst the partners

-• The capacity of the partner from whom spousal support is expected to fulfill self needs after paying the support
+• The capability of the partner from whom spousal support is requested to complete the self needs after paying the support

 • The mental and physical state and age of each partner

-• The conditions that caused the rift between the partners
+• The factors that caused the rift between the partners

-• The non-monetary and monetary input of each partner towards the well-being of the family
+• The economical and other inputs of each partner towards the maintenance of the family

 • The period of marital life